nathancarter/how2data/database/static/acknowledgments.md

 ## Supporters

-Bentley University supported the creation of this website in 2021 with:
+Bentley University supported the creation of this website in 2021 with the following resources.

  * a grant supporting Prof. Carter's work creating the site infrastructure
  * a research assistantship for a student to add site content